 Getting Around Sydney

-|Car||If you're planning on destination-hopping though Australia or just taking a daytrip outside of Sydney, you should rent a car.
+If you're planning to visit multiple Aussie cities or want to take a daytrip outside of Sydney, consider renting a car.
 However, for those who plan on staying within the city, a car will become an expensive, inefficient hassle.
 Not only is parking hard to come by, but traffic is also unrelenting.
-Add in the cost of a rental (about $75-$85 AUD a day, about the same in USD) and the price of gas, and you'll paying big money for a big headache.
+Add in the cost of a rental and the price of gas, and you'll end up paying big money for a big headache.
 If you do decide to drive, keep in mind that traffic operates on the left side of the road and all cars use right-hand drive.

-|On Foot||When in doubt, hoof it.
+When in doubt, hoof it.
 If you're armed with a good map, then walking can be a great way to see Sydney's individual neighborhoods.
 However, this sprawling city is way too large to traverse entirely on foot.
 When you get tired (and you will), hop on another mode of transit.